lucas-uw/WRF-tools/WRF_output_tools/README.md

   dx                = 15000,
   dy                = 15000,

-The basic idea is to reduce the grid size in the desired domain (by doubleing the grid_ratio).
+The basic idea is to reduce the grid size in the desired domain (by doubling the grid_ratio).
 The grid number needs to be at least doubled (so here e_we needs to be larger than 211\*2=422), also it still needs to satisfy WPS requirement (i.e. 3\*int+1), so here I went with 481.
-You can also use something like 451 here.
+You can alternatively use something like 451 here.
 Also reduce the i_parent and j_parent start index by 1.
-This has to be always 1, otherwise you need to change the parameter in the script.
+This has to always be 1, otherwise you will need to change the parameter in the script.